JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_3/Arjan_Hyms_1.md

 <span id="p107"><sup><small>[ p.
 107 ]</small></sup></span>
 The world is intoxicated with the prevailing lust, wrath, and pride.
 Enter the asylum of the saints, fall at their feet, and thy misery and mental blindness shall be removed.
-The practice of truth, patience, and mercy is the best work _man can accomplish._
+The practice of truth, patience, and mercy is the best work _man can accomplish_.
 He to whom God the Formless One granteth grace, renounceth pride and becometh the dust of all men’s feet.
 Whatever is seen, the extension of creation, is all Thou, O God.
 Saith Nanak, the Guru hath cut away doubt ; and I consider all things God.